The Grove Resort may be one of Orlando's best kept secrets. Located just 5 minutes…

 Getting an insurance professional involved is the easiest way to manage the right coverage for your new condo home.
-A specialized policy form for condos called an HO6 covers where the master policy leaves off and insures the unit from the drywall in, including flooring, fixtures, and cabinets should there be any damage.
+A specialized policy form for condos called an HO6 cover where the master policy leaves off and insures the unit from the drywall in, including flooring, fixtures, and cabinets should there be any damage.

 It’s also important to talk with an insurance professional to figure out what kind of additional coverage you’ll need for your personal property and liability.
 An umbrella policy may be a good solution as it provides additional liability coverage.
-Whatever the coverage with your master and individual unit, you’ll need to consider how well your personal assets are protected.
+Whatever the coverage with your master and the individual unit, you’ll need to consider how well your personal assets are protected.